 An exception is the Asian tapeworm (Taenia asiatica), which is similar to T. saginata in many respects, but it is acquired by eating pork in Asia.

-Eggs laid by adult tapeworms living in the intestines of definitive hosts are excreted with feces into the environment and ingested by an intermediate host (typically another species), in which larvae develop, enter the circulation, and encyst in the musculature or other organs.
-When the intermediate host is eaten, the parasites are released from the ingested cysts in the intestines and develop into adult tapeworms in the definitive host, restarting the cycle.
+Eggs laid by adult tapeworms living in the intestines of definitive hosts are excreted with feces into the environment and ingested by an intermediate host (typically another species), in which the eggs hatch into larvae, which develop, enter the circulation, and encyst in the musculature or other organs.
+When the intermediate host is eaten raw or undercooked, the parasites are released from the ingested cysts in the intestines and develop into adult tapeworms in the definitive host, restarting the cycle.
 With some cestode species (eg, T. solium), the definitive host can also serve as an intermediate host; that is, if eggs rather than tissue cysts are ingested, the eggs develop into larvae, which enter the circulation and encyst in various tissues.